 The Chief Executive Officer of Gaye Njorro Skills Academy, Fatou Saine Gaye, has one motto: to get the youth off the streets and to contribute to the national development of her country, The Gambia.
 She won the special award on social entrepreneurship during the 2016 Empretec Women in Business Awards “If a woman is supported, a nation is built because a woman will support another and whoever they come across.”
-Fatou speaks with a fiery passion about women empowerment and with a deep sense of pride for her country, The Gambia, a small nation in West Africa, which shares its borders with Senegal.
+Fatou speaks with a fiery passion about women’s empowerment and with a deep sense of pride for her country, The Gambia, a small nation in West Africa, which shares its borders with Senegal.
 “We are small, but we are big in the way we do things.”
-As a child she saw her mother being a dedicated and hardworking housewife, but she also saw the struggles that came along with it.
+As a child, she saw her mother being a dedicated and hardworking housewife, but she also saw the struggles that came along with it.

 Fatou has changed the lives of many young women in her country.
-Helping them find the courage and confidence to be independent, finding ways to sustain them and their families, and getting them off the streets.
+Helping them find the courage and confidence to be independent, finding ways to sustain themselves and their families, and getting them off the streets.
 She would often see a young woman with an old man.
 Once, Fatou asked one of them why she was with him, and the response stunned her.
 The young woman said she was making more money being with the old man than what she earned as a maid.
 She convinced the girl that she could make $100 a day if she believed in herself.
 The girl joined Fatou in her salon and soon three more girls joined along.
 She knew that if she wanted to help more girls on the streets, she would need to think big.
 She approached the government to enquire about the formalities and policies to open a school.
-After securing government accreditation, she started “Gaye Njorro Skills Academy” providing quality training for women so they could put in practice their skills and be independent.
+After securing government accreditation, she started “Gaye Njorro Skills Academy” providing quality training for women so they could put into practice their skills and be independent.

 The initial phase of starting her academy came with its highs and lows.
 People in general were reluctant and wanted young women to stay at home.
-Fatou’s determination to succeed took her to the doorsteps of her students to help their parents and husbands understand about the benefits of the school, trying to change their minds and break the paradigm.
-Among other challenges, the greatest of all was convincing the community when they were starting off, as they had no success stories to back them up.
+Fatou’s determination to succeed took her to the doorsteps of her students to help their parents and husbands understand the benefits of the school, trying to change their minds and break the paradigm.
+Among other challenges, the greatest of all was convincing the community when they were starting, as they had no success stories to back them up.
 For instance, there was a time when a female student had not been allowed to sit for an exam, as she was supposed to get married soon.
 Fatou convinced the father to grant her permission, but the father asked her to also speak to his son-in-law.
 Fatou spoke to the groom about how his future wife would be able to help him and together they would be empowered and have a better lifestyle.
-“With persistence and commitment everything is possible.”
+“With persistence and commitment, everything is possible.”
 Her voice spoke of the dedication she has towards empowering the youth.
 The girl’s father later helped the school by promoting it in his village.
 Fatou politely responds “I wasn’t stubborn, but I had a vision.”

 Gaye Njorro Skills Academy is unique in a way that it ensures that students are all employed.
-The academy’s objective is not only building students’ skills but assuring that they are marketable to help them secure or create jobs.
+The academy’s objective is not only building students’ skills but also assuring that they are marketable to help them secure or create jobs.
 Fatou stands for quality and sincerity above everything.
 This aspect helps her academy gain recognition as people approach them when they see the students who have graduated.
 A fashion designer is taught to behave and dress like one, too.
-The students are taken out for trips to bond, bringing in a sense of connection amongst them to help each other once they are out of the academy.
-The team also takes them to their other centres so that students learn from each other.
+The students are taken out on trips to bond, bringing in a sense of connection among them to help each other once they are out of the academy.
+The team also takes them to their other centers so that students learn from each other.
 The out-of-the-box thinking makes one thing certain for the academy: no student dropping out of school.
 One is left curious to know how Fatou manages all this and her family with equal devotion as she had ventured into a business to spend more time with her family.
 “My husband is the Director, I am the CEO and my daughter is the Public Relations Officer.
 If you don’t have a family that supports you in business, then it doesn’t work.
 My family works as one, this makes it grow.
-We opened a centre in the province.
-My husband has taken the time to be there and set it up and replicate the same thing across the centres.
+We opened a center in the province.
+My husband has taken the time to be there and set it up and replicate the same thing across the centers.
 Right now, I am inspiring my kids, as well.”

-Her patriotism to her country, empowering the youth, contributing to economic development and politeness captivates a person.
+Her patriotism to her country, empowering the youth, contributing to economic development, and politeness captivates a person.
 “We are not a poor country; we are a small country rich in human resources which is very powerful.
-I believe we can do a lot more if we come together, stand together and support each other. ”
+I believe we can do a lot more if we come together, stand together, and support each other. ”